yiigu/portfolio/README.md

 [Government Debt Visualization](/dataviz2.md)

-Here is my visualization of government debt around the world in 2019.
+Here is my visualization of government debt around the world from 1985 to 2019.
+If you are interested in the data, feel free to go to the source page for more questions.

 <div class="flourish-embed flourish-chart" data-src="visualisation/5296524"><script src="https://public.flourish.studio/resources/embed.js"></script></div>